-Moving to a different system is an expensive proposition, and thus is not something that is done frequently on a whim.
-Camera bodies are costly, as are lenses, which are generally not compatible with other brands (adapters are sometimes available, but can be cumbersome to use).
-The switch to Sony is the third time I have made such a move in my 14+ year wedding photography career.
+Moving to a different system is an expensive proposition, and thus is not something that is done frequently or on a whim.
+Pro-level camera bodies are costly, as are lenses, which are generally not compatible with other brands (adapters are available for certain combinations, but can be cumbersome to use and can reduce the usability of features).
+The switch to Sony is the third time I have made such a move in my 17+ year wedding photography career.

 For my first 4-5 years as a wedding photographer, I shot with Canon equipment.
-At the time, Canon and Nikon were pretty much the only options, and Canon was so far ahead of Nikon in low-light shooting capability that it was really a no-brainer.
-However, this changed with Nikon’s introduction of the D3, and later the even better D3s, which had leapfrogged Canon's offerings at the time in terms of low-light ability.
+At the time, Canon and Nikon were pretty much the only viable options, and Canon was so far ahead of Nikon in high ISO shooting capability that it was really a no-brainer, as Canon DSLRs could shoot at ISO 1600, or even 3200 in a pinch, while with Nikon even ISO 400 was quite noisy.
+However, this changed with Nikon’s introduction of the landmark D3 body, and later the even better D3s, which had leapfrogged Canon's offerings at the time in terms of noise level at high ISO.

-This characteristic, along with Canon’s apparent reluctance at the time to release a suitable full-frame camera body with dual card slots, and Nikon’s noticeably better autofocus system at the time, led me to switch in late 2009.
+This characteristic, along with Canon’s apparent reluctance at the time to release a suitable full-frame camera body with dual card slots (the venerable Canon 5D only had a single slot), and Nikon’s noticeably better autofocus system at the time, led me to switch to Nikon in late 2009.

-I happily shot with Nikon gear for the next 9 years, though during this time I still kept an eye on industry developments.
-As Canon and Nikon jockeyed for position in terms of features and capabilities, staying mostly neck-and-neck over the years, a different option began to emerge: the mirrorless cameras of Sony and Fuji.
+I (mostly happily) shot with Nikon gear for the next 9 years, though during this time I still kept an eye on industry developments.
+As Canon and Nikon jockeyed for position in terms of DSLR features and capabilities, staying mostly neck-and-neck over the years, a different option began to emerge: mirrorless cameras, with Sony and Fuji being the frontrunners.

 This new technology looked promising, though lens selection was initially a bit sparse, and the low-light focus ability of the cameras was not quite to the level where it needed to be.
-Additionally, the camera bodies lacked what is a crucial image security feature for me, the ability to shoot to two memory cards at once.
+Additionally, most of these camera bodies lacked what is a crucial image security feature for me, the ability to shoot to two memory cards simultaneously.

 Over time, more lenses became available, and the capabilities of the cameras grew.
-Around 2018, Sony’s A9 and A7iii were at a level where they met or surpassed my requirements, including improved low light shooting and the addition of dual memory card slots.
-Around this time, Nikon and Canon had announced their own full-frame mirrorless camera bodies, but the fact that they only had a single card slot, in my view, made these cameras unsuitable for professional wedding photography.
-So I began to take steps to implement the move to Sony by adding one A9 body and a couple of lenses to my kit, which I would pull out toward the end of the night during receptions to test out, shooting alongside my Nikon gear.
-It didn't take long to determine that I definitely wanted to commit to a full switch to Sony.
+Around 2018, Sony’s A9 and A7iii were at a level where they met or surpassed my requirements, including improved low light shooting and the inclusion of dual memory card slots.
+Later during this year, Nikon and Canon announced their own full-frame mirrorless camera bodies, but the fact that they only had a single card slot, in my view, made these otherwise intriguing cameras unsuitable for professional wedding photography (though both of these companies have since released mirrorless bodies with dual card slots).

 What’s so Great About Sony Mirrorless Cameras for Weddings?

 Enter the mirrorless camera body.
-Rather than a separate focus sensor module that a typical DSLR utilizes, a mirrorless camera detects focus using phase-detect focus points located on the main image-capture sensor itself.
-Because of this, focus points are spread across almost the entire frame!
+Rather than a separate focus sensor module that a typical DSLR utilizes, with some of the light being reflected by the mirror up to the optical viewfinder and a portion diverted to the AF module, a mirrorless camera detects focus using phase-detect and contrast-detect focus points located directly on the image-capture sensor itself.
+Because of this, focus points could be spread across almost the entire frame!
 Having focus points available wherever I need them is of great benefit when trying to capture moving subjects, for example, the ceremony processional, or close-up shots of the couple's first dance during the reception.

-Additionally, Sony offers a truly revolutionary feature, the ability to accurately track and focus on a subject’s eyes, even as they move around the frame.
-This sounds like one of those typical kinds of gimmicky features manufacturers implement that never really works like it’s supposed to, but that is certainly not the case here.
-The first time I used a Sony A9 during a wedding it honestly felt like I was cheating.
+Additionally, Sony offered a feature that was truly revolutionary at the time, the ability to accurately track and focus on a subject’s eyes and face, even as they move around the frame.
+This sounds like one of those typical kinds of gimmicky features manufacturers sometimes implement that sounds good in a marketing presentation but never really works like it’s supposed to, or as reliably as promised, and everyone just kinda forgets that it even existed, but that is certainly not the case here.
+The first time I used a Sony A9 during a wedding it really felt like I was cheating.
 Not having to put so much effort into achieving correct focus freed me up to concentrate more on composing the shot.

-While focusing in low light is good, such situations where the subject is backlit (such as a dark dance floor, with bright uplighting around the walls or from the band/DJ), can, as with any camera, still be challenging and require extra attention to ensure the camera doesn't instead lock on to the brighter elements in the background.
-But in general, focus is fast and accurate.
+I almost always shoot in continuous focus mode now.
+My previous DSLR cameras had this ability too of course, but the limited spread of focus points in the frame reduced its usefulness, and I felt I could only trust it in certain situations, so I ended up rarely using it at all.
+It's very reliable with Sony, however, even in non-ideal lighting conditions.
+While focusing in low light is good, such situations where the subject is strongly backlit (such as a dark dance floor, with bright uplighting around the walls or from the band/DJ), can, as with any camera, still be challenging and require extra attention to ensure the camera doesn't instead inadvertently lock on to the brighter elements in the background instead of the desired subject.
+But in general, focus is fast and extremely accurate.

-And on that topic, do you hate the tedious and time consuming task of micro-adjusting all of your lenses?
-This has not been necessary with my Sony system (I don't even know if the cameras even have the need for this capability, because I have not had to look for it)... all of my lenses focus dead-on accurate straight out of the box, even wide open, with absolutely no tweaking necessary.
+And on the topic of autofocus, do you hate the tedious and time consuming task of micro-adjusting all of your lenses?
+With Canon and Nikon DSLRs, I would have to go through this process of setting up a focus target, and taking a seemingly endless series of test shots at various distances with every lens to get the focus adjusted, and then repeating this procedure with each camera body.
+And even then, after all that time invested in adjusting all my lenses and bodies, sometimes the focus would be off in certain lighting conditions, requiring a stressful and hasty on-the-fly tweaking of these settings on-site before the event began.
+But this has not been necessary with my Sony system (I don't even think Sony mirrorless cameras even have this capability, since it's not needed)... all of my lenses focus dead-on accurately and reliably straight out of the box, even wide open, with absolutely no tweaking required.
 This is another benefit of the phase-detect focus being on the image sensor, rather than a physically separate autofocus module as on a DSLR.